sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ProceduralOptionsPack.txt

 History:

-04/15/13 released V1.0
+# - 04/15/13 released V1.0
-11/29/13 Released V1.1 for Mari 2.5.
+# - 11/29/13 Released V1.1 for Mari 2.5.
 Modified for consitency with DT3D Function Library
-12/14/13 Re-released for Mari 2.5 with new Folder Structure 02/08/14 New Autoloader Structure
+# - 12/14/13 Re-released for Mari 2.5 with new Folder Structure
+# - 02/08/14 New Autoloader Structure
+# - 03/03/14 Added UVSpace Transformations, refactored UI

 Credits: ============================================================================